 “Oregon had a chance to disband the supermajorities in the House and Senate.
 As a rural Oregonian, I have seen these supermajorities leave many Oregonians feeling that their vote doesn’t count.”Woman, age 45-54, Yamhill County, White

-Oregonians who say Voting in November 2022 was of Similar Importance compared to other elections
+Oregonians Who’s Voting Habits in November 2022 Were Similar to Past Elections

 Those who view the November 2022 election as similar to prior ones largely say this election cycle was not more important than others because elections are always important, though some hold the opposite view: that there is little point in voting (Q68b).